redteaminfra/redteam-infra/external/aws/README.md

 ### ansible inventory
-An `inventory.ini` file will be created with homebase, proxy and elk hosts and placed in `../../ansible/`
+An `inventory.ini` file will be created with homebase, proxy and elk hosts and placed in `../../ansible/` Inside the `ansible/site.yaml uncomment the aws role to ensure that the VPC DNS resolver is blocked.

 # Making Changes